-The findings in our study suggest that following the onset of the Chilean social protests on October 18th, 2019, there was a significant reduction in patient utilization of emergency services in Santiago.
-The findings also suggest that there was a relative increase in the severity of cases that actually presented to emergency services.

-There are a few possible ways to explain the reduction in emergency services utilization.
-During this protest period, individuals with non-severe or life-threatening emergencies who would normally visit emergency services may reasonably avoided these hospitals [15].
-During confrontations, most minor and mild injuries were treated in site by health professional volunteering, decompressing ER from mild or non-life-threatening problems [9].
-Also, as public transportation was significantly disrupted during the protests, prospective patients may not have even been able to make it to these hospitals to receive care.
-And while
+Health services utilization, assessed by ED consultations, were not affected by the social movement.
+We hypothesized that during this protest period, individuals with non-severe or life-threatening emergencies who would generally visit emergency services might reasonably avoid these hospitals [15]; nevertheless, incident cases could also occur because of confrontations and mass-control.
+Although our results did not show any statistical effect on the number of ED consultations (Table 1), the absolute effect occurred in the expected direction (Figures 2 and 3).
+During confrontations observed between some civilians and policemen/soldiers, most minor and mild injuries were treated on-site by health professional volunteering, possibly decompressing ED from mild or non-life-threatening problems [9].
+Also, as public transportation was significantly disrupted throughout the time of the protests, prospective patients may not have even been able to make it to these hospitals to receive care.
+Thus, even though severe cases increase, the effect on ED utilization seems to have been balanced by a lower or similar number of non-severe cases after the social movement onset.